 - While a suit or sport coat and tie were considered essential at one time, business casual has opened up many more possibilities.
 Try button-down shirts in stripes, checks, plaids, and denim, polo-style shirts, sweaters, turtlenecks, and vests.
 You can wear a tie with no sport coat or wear a sport coat with no tie.

-- Men should still wear a belt for the most polished appearance.
+- Wear a belt with slacks for the most polished appearance.

-- Casual choices for women can seem almost endless.
-Rather than a matched suit, separates are the way to go for a casual look.
+- Rather than a matched suit, separates are the way to go for a casual look.

 - Slacks or skirt?
 Either is appropriate.